-To maintain the line in rest conditions a 120\text{O} resistance (Rt) must be connected to the end of the line.
+To maintain the line in rest conditions a $120\Theta$ resistance (Rt) must be connected to the end of the line.

-If the instrument is equipped with a serial interface, the parameters to be programmed are those present at parameters group ]tS:
+If the instrument is equipped with the serial interface, the parameters to be programmed are those present at parameters group ]ts:

 - t.AS Address of the station.
-Set a different number for each station, from 1 to 255. - t.br Serial interface baud rate.
-Settings available: 1 = 9600 baud, 2 - 19200 baud, 3 - 38400 baud.
+Set a different number $(1 \div 255)$ for each station. - t.br Serial interface baud rate.
+Settings available:

-ACCESSORIES
+6. ACCESSORIES